Adaptive compressed sensing - a new class of self-organizing coding models for neuroscience: Simulation experiments with adaptive compressed sensing

 Fig~\ref{fig3} compares the reconstruction quality of conventional compressed sensing (using the basis functions that were adapted to the original data) and adaptive compressed sensing.
 The mean reconstruction qualities do not differ, though ACS performs with lower variance over the set of input patches we tested.

 These simulation results suggest that ACS is able to form representations of sensory data that convey its essential structure although the coding network receives only a subsampled version of the data.
-In the following section we try to understand the mathematical differences between conventional sparse coding and adaptive compressed sensing.
+In the next section, we investigate the mathematical differences between conventional sparse coding and adaptive compressed sensing.